jeffThompson/PhysicalComputing/Resources/LasercuttingInstructions.md

 * Delrin, which off-gasses acetone which will melt the guts of the lasercutter

 ### FILE PREP
-Your file must be in PDF format (or an image if you're just etching), which can be easily made in Adobe Illustrator or a similar tool.
+Your file must be in PDF format (or an image if you're just etching), which can be easily made in Adobe Illustrator.
+If you're not a VA&T major, you can access Illustrator any time in the lab or via the [Virtual Learning Environment](http://www.stevens.edu/vle).
+Inkscape might work as an alternative too, as would other CAD software like Rhino or Fusion 360.

 The laser software is very picky, so you need to follow these guidelines exactly:

 1. File should be set up in RGB color mode
 2. All stroke weights must be 0.072pt (or 0.001in), thicker lines may be read as raster instead